lukefleed/two-pass-lanczos/README.md

 # Two-Pass Lanczos Implementation

-An efficient implementation of the two-pass Lanczos method for solving large-scale linear algebra problems, with detailed numerical analysis and performance benchmarks.
+This document provides an overview of the Two-Pass Lanczos implementation, including compilation instructions, optimization strategies, dependencies, repository structure, data generation, correctness testing, and reproduction of experimental results.

 ## Compilation and Optimization